 He further believed serotonin played a role in brain development because of its resemblance to auxin (a plant hormone that orients and stimulates its growth toward sources of energy) and was the first to propose that serotonin dysfunctions interfered with learning and memory.

 Woolley’s work contributed to the shift from a view of the brain and central nervous system as primarily electrical to a brain deeply controlled by chemistry (Hewitt, 2016).
 This contributed significantly to the credibility of neurochemistry.
-Woolley’s theories about serotonin, along with his pioneering research in antimetabolites, greatly demystified the function of metabolic mechanisms, paving new avenues for drug development.
+His theories about serotonin, along with his pioneering research in antimetabolites, greatly demystified the function of metabolic mechanisms, paving new avenues for drug development.

 Perhaps the most impressive thing about Woolley is that he acted as the head of the biochemistry department at Rockefeller, conducted and published his research (including his two monographs on antimetabolites and serotonin), and delivered university lectures, after going entirely blind from diabetes-related complications.